corda/cordapp-trial-framework/docs/cordapp_architecture.md

 ## 3-tier Architecture
 Each Corda node follows a standard 3-tier architecture model.
 This means that the trial application is composed of more than a Cordapp: it also includes a UI and Web Services layer.

 1. UI: choice of UI framework is at your discretion.
-R3 has been facilitating trials which use javascript frameworks such as React.js and AngularJS.
+Previous trials have used javascript frameworks such as React.js and AngularJS.
 2. Web Services: choice of web service layer is at your discretion.
 Most Corda projects use Springboot.
-R3 recommends that the web server be JVM based so the Corda RPCClient can be used.
+The web server should be JVM based so the Corda RPCClient can be used.
 3. Corda: This is Cordapp which handles transactions, contracts, flows and recording data to the ledger.
 4. Database: Typically this is H2 or Postgres for open source deployments.
 Production deployments of Corda use an enterprise database like SQL Server or Oracle.
 For a short term trial H2 is generally sufficient and is already built into Corda.